English

-Meet your Travel Guide for the Sacred Valley of the Incas: Octavio Puma
+Meet your local Travel Guide for the Sacred Valley: Octavio Puma

 His name denotes the reality of this country.
 Octavio is a Spanish name having its roots in Roman times.
 The origin of the name is as noble as he himself.
 The word “Puma” originally derives from the Quechua language and designates the mountain lion, or cougar.